BIRSBiointegration/whitePaper/manuscript.md

 * Cross-validation within study can be performed.
 For example the following
-  [cross-validation analysis of the scNMT-seq dataset](https://github.com/Wancen/CV-MOFA) was performed using MOFA+
+  [cross-validation analysis of the scNMT-seq dataset](https://github.com/Wancen/CV-MOFA) was performed using MOFA+.

+  Such an evaluation of methods using permutation or cross-validation has been performed previously, typically to optimize a tuning parameter or other aspects of model selection.
+Permutation has been used to create null datasets, either as demonstration that a method is not overfitting, or for tuning parameter selection, where the optimal parameter setting should produce an objective that is far from the null distribution [@10.1186/1471-2105-4-59,@10.2202/1544-6115.1470,10.1074/mcp.TIR118.001251].
+  Cross-validation using folds or leave-one-out has likewise been used in many multi-modal method development papers [@10.2202/1544-6115.1390,10.1016/j.jmva.2007.06.007,10.2202/1544-6115.1329,10.18637/jss.v023.i12,10.1142/S0218339009002831,10.1093/biostatistics/kxp008,10.2202/1544-6115.1406,10.1186/1471-2105-11-191,10.1186/1471-2164-13-160,10.1093/bioinformatics/bts476,10.1371/journal.pcbi.1005752,10.1093/bioinformatics/bty1054].

-  A challenge with within study cross-validation is how to match dimensions of latent space across folds. (add examples from Google Doc of papers that have performed either permutation or cross-validation to assess model performance)
+  A challenge with within study cross-validation is how to match dimensions of latent space across folds.
+Previous evaluations of multi-modal methods using cross-validation have focused on the top factor, swapping the sign of the project as needed to align the top latent factor across folds [@10.1093/bib/bbz070].

+  Finally, we note that for assessing clustering, a number of papers have suggested to resampling or data-splitting strategies to determine prediction strength [@10.1073/pnas.161273698,10.1186/gb-2002-3-7-research0036,10.1198/106186005X59243,10.1093/jnci/djr545].
+  For clustering of cells into putative cell types or cell states, such previously developed techniques could be applied in a multi-modal setting.

 * Cross-study validation would assess if relationships discovered in one dataset present in other datasets, potentially looking across single cell and bulk.